BobbySaikong/easyfoodmy_new/README.md

 * Customers(anyone) are able to orders food with supported payment methods.
 * Customers can set orders pickup location

-## 👣 How to Start
+## 👣 How to Start ?

 1. Download and unzip the files
 2. Double-click on `start-here.html` and other files with *.html* type.
 3. If Confused, open file with 'Google Chrome' or 'Microsoft Edge'
 ![open with browser](open_files.png)
-4. Start exploring our project.
+4. Start exploring our project !

 Disclaimer : This is a prototype which is a result from our idea implementation, please leave any feedback from this Google Forms provided:

+Thanks!